AmirCM/network_project/design.md

 * seek() allows for skipping over bytes already read, end of file found when a packet is less than 1024B

 ![Alt text](imgs/Sender_Main.png?raw=true "Optional Title")
-* This screenshot shows the code written to utilize the class methods/attributes to send packets to the receiver.
+* This screenshot shows the main code written to utilize the class methods/attributes to send packets to the receiver.
-* An instance of the class is initialized, then the make_packet() function is called
+* An instance of the class is initialized (server IP address is written where gethostname() is, then the make_packet() function is called
 * The file ends with sending each packet one-by-one to the receiver then closing the socket.

 # Receiver Code